Suchitailor/fall-data-viz/static_draft/about.md

 ## Describe each of the provided images with 2-3 sentences to give the context and how it relates to your goal.

-Please see descriptions included in static_viz_submission
+Please see descriptions included in static_viz_submission.html

 ## What form do you envision your final deliverable taking?
 (An article incorporating the images?
 A poster?
 An infographic?)